priopambudi/priopambudi/README.md

 - 👀 Currently I'm eager to learn and explore about AI and Machine Learning - Student at Pacmann AI Academy
 - 👯 Open to collaborate with other for Projects
-- ⚡ Looking for job, projects, or intern as a Data Analytics or AI/ML Engineer
+- ⚡ Looking for job, projects, or intern as a Data Engineer or AI/ML Engineer

 <!---
 ### Connect with me: